 - Book: Dad, Aren't You Glad? by Lynne Plourde (optional)

-The children are going to think of things they can do to make their dad glad and listen for words that rhyme with glad, such lad tad, pad, dad, and rad.
+The children will think of things they can do to make their dad glad as they listen for words that rhyme with glad, such lad, tad, pad, dad, and rad.

 Let's make Dad glad